Nipsey Hussle

-Ermias Joseph Asghedom (born Airmiess Joseph Asghedom; August 15, 1985 - March 31, 2019), known professionally as Nipsey Hussle, was an American rapper, entrepreneur, and activist.
-Emerging from the West Coast hip-hop scene in the mid-2000s, Hussle independently released his debut mixtape, Slauson Boy Volume 1, to moderate local success, leading him to sign with Cinematic Music Group and Epic Records.
+Ermias Joseph Asghedom (born Airmiess Joseph Asghedom; August 15, 1985 - March 31, 2019), known professionally as Nipsey Hussle, was an American rapper, activist, and entrepreneur.
+Emerging from the West Coast hip-hop scene in the mid-2000s, Hussle self-released his debut mixtape, Slauson Boy Volume 1, to moderate local success, leading him to sign with Cinematic Music Group and Epic Records.

-Hussle became known for his mixtapes, including his Bullets Ain't Got No Name series, The Marathon, The Marathon Continues, and Crenshaw, which was purchased 100 times by American rapper Jay-Z for US$100 each.
-After much delay, his debut studio album Victory Lap (2018) was met with critical acclaim and commercial success, and was nominated for the Best Rap Album at the 61st Grammy Awards.
-His 2019 single, "Racks in the Middle" (featuring Roddy Ricch and Hit-Boy) and guest appearance alongside John Legend on DJ Khaled's song "Higher", won Best Rap Performance and Best Rap/Sung Performance, respectively at the 62nd Grammy Awards.
+Born and raised in Los Angeles, Hussle gained a regional following for his Bullets Ain't Got No Name mixtape series, as well as The Marathon, The Marathon Continues, and Crenshaw, the latter of which was purchased 100 times by American rapper Jay-Z for US$100 each.
+After multiple delays, his debut studio album Victory Lap (2018), peaked at number 2 on the Billboard 200, received critical acclaim, and was nominated for the Best Rap Album at the 61st Grammy Awards.
+His 2019 single, "Racks in the Middle" (featuring Roddy Ricch and Hit-Boy), and guest appearance alongside John Legend on DJ Khaled's song "Higher", won Best Rap Performance and Best Rap/Sung Performance, respectively at the 62nd Grammy Awards.

 Outside of music, Hussle inaugurated the Marathon Clothing store, which he founded along with partners Carless, the head of the agency, Karen Civil, and his brother Samiel Asghedom in 2017, and started a co-working environment which he named "Vector 90".
 On March 31, 2019, Hussle was fatally shot outside his store in South Central Los Angeles.
 Eric Holder, a 29-year-old man who confronted Hussle earlier that day, was arrested and charged with murder two days later.
 Holder was found guilty of first-degree murder on July 6, 2022.
 On February 22, 2023, Holder was sentenced to 60 years to life in prison.